Project

 Overview

 HappyPath AI is an adaptive, AI-native product guidance agent designed to reduce time-to-value in complex B2B SaaS tools.
-The idea originated from years of expereince streamlining user experience for B2B SaaS.
-Users were still getting lost in products, despite beautiful UIs, onboarding tours, and help centers.
+The idea originated from our experience in streamlining the UX for complex B2B SaaS, which was still largely unsolved.
+Users were still getting lost in complex workflows despite beautiful UIs, onboarding tours, and help centers.

 The Problem